Posted on 03 Jul 2025

 4. Take plenty of photos: Use your phone to document the scene — damage to all vehicles, skid marks, road signs, injuries, traffic lights, and any other details that help show what happened.

-5. Exchange information: Key details to get after a car accident include the other driver’s name, address, phone number, vehicle registration, and insurance (both CTP and property damage).
+5. Exchange information: Get other driver’s name, address, phone number, vehicle registration, and insurance (both CTP and property damage).
 If they’re not the car’s owner, be sure to get the owner’s details too.
-You’re only required to share this basic information — so if the other person asks for extra details, like your licence number or personal email, you’re under no obligation to provide them.
+You’re only required to share this basic information — so if the other person asks for extra details, you don’t have to provide them.

 Steps to take soon after the car accident

-1. Get medical care: Even if your injuries seem minor or psychological (like anxiety or shock), see your GP as soon as you can.
-Ask for a written report of your injuries and a medical certificate if you need time off work — these are key pieces of evidence for any claim.
+1. Get medical care: Even if your injuries seem minor, see your GP as soon as you can.
+Ask for a written report of your injuries and a medical certificate if you need time off work.
+These are key pieces of evidence for any claim.

 2. Finalise your police report: If you didn’t report the crash at the scene, make sure you do it now.
 And if you already have, request a copy of the police report for your records.

 3. Lodge a CTP claim: CTP (Compulsory Third Party) claims cover injuries in NSW.
-Also referred to as a ‘green slip’, CTP insurance is compulsory for every Australian driver.
-If someone else caused the accident, you can make a claim through their CTP insurer for things like medical bills, lost wages, and pain and suffering.
+If someone else caused the accident, you can make a claim through their CTP insurer.
 If you’re at fault for the car accident, you’re still entitled to basic compensation in NSW.

 4. Lodge your property damage claim: Property insurance is an optional type of cover you can buy alongside your CTP insurance.
-If someone with property insurance is involved in an at-fault car accident, their insurance will cover the cost of repairs to the other vehicle.
+If you have property insurance and were at fault, your insurance will cover the cost of repairs to the other vehicle.
 If you weren’t at fault for the crash, you can file a property damage claim with the at-fault driver’s insurer.
-If you were at fault and you have property or comprehensive insurance, lodge the claim with your own insurer instead.

 How long do I have to lodge a CTP car accident claim?